Converg3nce/matic-docs/docs/contribute/contracts/plasma_contracts/account_based_plasma.md

 ```

-**Incoming transfer**I noticed that the operator included a malicious tx in the block/checkpoint before including my incoming transfer tx.I’ll start an exit from the incoming transfer tx while referencing the counterparty’s balance - because here the *input UTXO* is the counterparty’s token balance.
+**Incoming transfer:** I noticed that the operator included a malicious tx in the block/checkpoint before including my incoming transfer tx.I’ll start an exit from the incoming transfer tx while referencing the counterparty’s balance - because here the *input UTXO* is the counterparty’s token balance.

 ```
 startExit(referenceTx, proofOfInclusion, exitTx) {